Mahjongg.comMahjongg.com

 The closest Western analogue to Majongg is perhaps the card game Gin Rummy.
 Both Majongg and Gin Rummy involve selecting or discarding tiles or cards to form groups or sets of similar suits.

-Majongg (Májiàng) or Máquè is Mandarin for the popular game of Chinese game of Mahjong (麻将).
-In Cantonese (麻雀), the game is called màhjeung or màhjeuk.
+Majongg (Májiàng) or Máquè is Mandarin for the popular game of Chinese game of Mahjong (Mahjong).
+In Cantonese, the game is called màhjeung or màhjeuk (màhjeuk).
 In English, the game is spelled as mahjongg, majong, majongg, majiang, mah-jong, mah-jongg or just M-J. The spelling "Mah-Jongg" was trademarked by Joseph Park Babcock in 1920.

-The Chinese word ?? literally means "hemp general".
-While the Cantonese alternate writing, 麻雀, literally means "sparrow".
-In Japanese, 麻雀 means "hemp sparrow" and is pronounced ma-jan.
+Majongg literally means "hemp general".
+While the Cantonese alternate writing, Cantonese , literally means "sparrow".
+In Japanese, Japanese means "hemp sparrow" and is pronounced ma-jan.